swap2308/sec-risk-intelligence-skill/README.md

 The system is designed as an **LLM-compatible analytical skill** capable of generating **explainable, audit-ready financial risk reports**.

 ---
+## How skill can be used

+Skill can be added to claude.ai

+---
+* **name: sec-risk-intelligence-skill**
+description: When to trigger this skill and what it does.

 ## Objective